ixanza/Equanimity/README.md

 ## Preamble

-Equanimity is a list focusing on a different style of gameplay using the full Simonrim Suite with a lot of mod interaction to make the game feel very similar yet different.
+Equanimity is a list focusing on a different style of gameplay based on the full Simonrim Suite with a lot of mod interaction to make the game feel very similar yet different.
 Check the [Noteworthy Mods](#noteworthy-mods) section later on for more information on what is provided.

 ## Installation